Nationalist Congress Party: In opposition

+Formation of Maharashtra Vikash Aghadi and subsequent split

 During the October 2019 Maharashtra Legislative Assembly elections, the BJP–Shiv-Sena and NCP–Congress alliances remained intact for seat sharing.
 The BJP and Shiv Sena together gained the majority of seats in the assembly but could not form a government due to disagreements between the two parties.
 The BJP, with 105 seats, was far short of the 145 seats required to form a majority and declined to form a minority government.
 As a result, Shiv Sena started talks with the NCP and Congress to form a government.
 However, in a controversial move, on 23 November 2019, the BJP formed a government with support from the NCP, with Ajit Pawar as Deputy Chief Minister.
 This government collapsed three days later with Chief Minister Devendra Fadnavis and Pawar resigning their respective positions.
 Finally, the NCP came back into power at the state level as part of the Maha Vikas Aghadi coalition formed with Shiv Sena and the Congress.
-On 28 November 2019, the governor of Maharashtra swore in Shiv Sena chief Uddhav Thackeray as the new Chief Minister of Maharashtra.
+On 28 November 2019, the Governor of Maharashtra swore in Shiv Sena chief Uddhav Thackeray as the new Chief Minister of Maharashtra.
 Thackeray's cabinet included ministers from the NCP in key portfolios.

-However this alliance lost power in June 2022 after a rebel faction led by Shiv Sena leader Eknath Shinde gathered the support of a majority of Sena MLAs and reestablished the previous Sena-BJP coalition.
+However, this alliance lost power in June 2022 after a rebel faction led by Shiv Sena leader Eknath Shinde gathered the support of a majority of Sena MLAs and reestablished the previous Sena-BJP coalition.
 Subsequently, on 20 July, NCP President Sharad Pawar dissolved almost all units of the party.

-Ideology

-The Mumbai President of the NCP Nawab Malik said that the party advocates for Indian reunification, the proposal that India, Pakistan and Bangladesh become one country.
-Malik compared this to German reunification: "If the Berlin wall can be demolished then why not India, Pakistan, and Bangladesh come together?"
+Second incarnation led by Ajit Pawar

+In July 2023, Ajit Pawar, along with many of his supporters, left the Sharad Pawar-led NCP and joined the ruling Shiv Sena-BJP government as a Deputy Chief Minister of Maharashtra.
+This caused the NCP to split into two factions, with Ajit Pawar claiming in a letter to the Election Commission that he had been elected party president on June 30.
+In his first meeting after the split, he expressed a desire to retain the party's symbol and name, urged Sharad Pawar to retire and give opportunities to new people, and criticised many of Sharad's decisions, including the formation of a government with the Shiv Sena instead of the BJP in 2019.

+On 7 February 2024, The Election Commission Of India (ECI) awarded the party name and symbol to the faction headed by Ajit Pawar.
+The faction led by Sharad Pawar will be henceforth known as Nationalist Congress Party (Sharad Chandra Pawar).